vixalien/river/README.md

 river is available under the MIT license.
 See the [LICENCE] file for more info.
 Pull requests are welcome!
 If you have a feature request, please open an issue.

+For some ideas on what to work on, check out the [TODO] file.

 [vsco]: https://vsco.co
 [photo-stream]: https://github.com/waschinski/photo-stream
 [licence]: ./LICENCE
+[todo]: ./TODO